 Sometimes roofs sag, water leaks, and concrete cracks.
-These are the realities of home construction in California.
-All of them may be considered elements of construction defects that may also lead to damage claims and possibly litigation in California.
+These are the realities of home construction in California, and they all come from poor project management.
+House building projects can often be managed a lot better through the use of a home building software that helps house builders manage delays and speed up processes.
+House building software is often used to eliminate the chances of leaks and cracks in a home.
+All of these may be considered elements of construction defects that may also lead to damage claims and possibly litigation in California.
 Here’s a look at housing and construction defects law 101.

 What are Construction Defects?

 Construction defects are generally defined as deficiencies in the design, workmanship, materials, or construction of a home that result in a failure of a part of a structure.
 Construction defects also cause damage to the person or property, usually resulting in financial harm to the owner.
 Under California Civil Code 896, a construction defect is any condition which makes your home unsuitable for its intended use.